 A conventional book will have 4 cover pages, 2 at the front and 2 at the back.
-There could be additional pages if there is a fold out of 2 pages at the front or back cover.
+There could be additional pages if there is a fold-out of 2 pages at the front or back cover.
 There are 3 basic cover types;

 Softcover – this is typically what is used for novels and has become far more popular with text and technical books because of the cost saving.
 The stock used will be in the 230gsm to 250gsm range

-Selfcover: This is when the paper used for the cover is the same as used for the text.
+Self-cover: This is when the paper used for the cover is the same as used for the text.
 It is the most cost-effective method.
 The total page count for the cover and text must equal an even number.

 Once again there are several ways of securing the cover to the pages and keeping the pages together.
 The most popular options are as follows;

 Saddle stitching – A very popular option and often mistakenly referred to as stapling.
-If you look closely, you will see that each “staple” is in fact a length of wire and has been stitched through the paper.
+If you look closely, you will see that each “staple” is a length of wire and has been stitched through the paper.

-Perfect bind – The pages and cover are glued together, and this method is used for all softcover books.
+Perfect bound – The pages and cover are glued together, and this method is used for all softcover books.
 Insist on PUR, polyurethane reactive, instead of the more traditional EVA, ethylene vinyl acetate, as PUR remains supple and the pages do not fall out over time which does happen with EVA.